 If you are concerned with supplementing or you have tried supplementing in the past and have had side effects, then I recommend eating foods high in Selenium.

 The highest food source of Selenium is Brazil Nuts.

 You can eat as few as 1 to 2 Brazil nuts per day and still boost whole–body selenium levels (27) AND boost immune function.

 The bottom line:

 You’ve got options when it comes to getting Selenium into your body.

-My preference is always on natural food sources because they contain other essential nutrients that likely play a role in absorption and activation of micronutrients.
+My preference is always for natural food sources because they contain other essential nutrients that likely play a role in the absorption and activation of micronutrients.

 Having said that, I also understand that it isn’t always possible.